DXS Docs and FAQs

 There are two ways that DXS ‘talks to the blockchain’.
 They are explained in this post with examples: opening a trade and closing a trade

-There are two ways that DXS ‘talks to the blockchain’.
+There are two ways that ‘talks to the blockchain’.
 They can be explained with examples: opening a trade and closing a trade.

 Opening a trade